NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-2.7.2.md

 ### Machine-wide configuration settings honored
 When using hierarchical Nuget.Config files, the repositoryPath key was not being honored for Nuget.Config files closest to the solution root.
 In Visual Studio 2013, NuGet installs a custom Nuget.Config file at %ProgramData%\NuGet\Config\VisualStudio\12.0\Microsoft.VisualStudio.config in order to add the "Microsoft and .NET" package source.
 As a result, the work-around for using a custom repositoryPath in a solution was to delete the machine-level Nuget.Config - which also meant removing the "Microsoft and .NET" package source.
 NuGet 2.7.2 now honors the precedence rules for repositoryPath when using hierarchical Nuget.Config files.

-## All Changes
-For a full list of work items fixed in NuGet 2.7.2, please view the [NuGet Issue Tracker for this release](https://nuget.codeplex.com/workitem/list/advanced?keyword=&status=All&type=All&priority=All&release=NuGet%202.7.2&assignedTo=All&component=All&sortField=LastUpdatedDate&sortDirection=Descending&page=0&reasonClosed=Fixed).